Make no mistake. The benefits of guest blogging are immense. It will boost your business.

 - Offer even more resources—Does your article contain topics for which you’ve created eBooks, webinars or other deep resources?
 If so, mention them.
 If you’ve recently published something meaty, you may be able to include a link to the resource or its landing page in your author bio.

 - Showcase your guest blogging—You’ve earned the right to make your guest blogging accomplishments known.
 Create some form of an “as seen on” collection for your site, even if it starts small.
 Featuring the logos of recognized publishers on your site reflects well on your subject matter expertise.

 I like how frequent guest blogger Greg Digneo explains how to “use guest blogging as social proof” (no. 18 on his list of 25 guest blogging lessons).

 - Create a guest blog portfolio—Be sure your readers can find your guest posts.
 Kristi Hines recommends creating a “latest posts” portfolio page with the WP RSS Aggregator plugin.
 I currently handle this with List.ly, which automatically catalogues all the sites I write for as a list of links.

 - Analyze results—Make a habit of checking your analytics to determine if (and to what extent) your guest posts are driving traffic to your site.
 Over time, this data is likely to help you decide which guest blogging endeavors are valuable to your business.

 I wanted to be thorough, helpful, and inspiring.
 Turns out, this is one of the longest posts I’ve ever penned.
 So I now want to write an extremely concise conclusion.

-Try guest blogging.
+Try landing some guest blogging opportunities.
 If I can help you further, I will.
 For starters, I recommend scrolling back to the top of this post and get going.